Names of God: Zoroastrianism

 In Zoroastrianism, 101 names of God (Pazand Sad-o-yak nam-i-khoda) is a list of names of God (Ahura Mazda).
 The list is preserved in Persian, Pazand and Gujarati.
 Parsi tradition expanded this to a list of 101 names of God.

 African religions

 !Kung

-The supreme being in !Kung mythology is known as Khu, Xu, Xuba, or Huwa.
+The Supreme Being in !Kung mythology (known as Khu, Xu, Xuba, or Huwa) is the Creator and Upholder of life.

 Odinani

 Chukwu is the supreme being of the Odinani religion of the Igbo people.
 In the Igbo pantheon, Chukwu is the source of all other Igbo deities and is responsible for assigning them their different tasks.
 The Igbo people believe that all things come from Chukwu, who brings the rain necessary for plants to grow and controls everything on Earth and the spiritual world.
-They believe Chukwu to be an undefinable omnipotent and omnipresent supreme deity that encompasses everything in space and space itself.
+They believe Chukwu to be an undefinable omnipotent and omnipresent supreme deity that encompasses everything in space and time itself.
 Igbo Christians also refer to the Abrahamic God as Chukwu.